Skip to content

 This is the standard flow for backend services.

-• Example Token URL for a Client App on a Commercial Environment:
+• Example Token URL for a Client App:

 https://ai.egain.cloud/system/auth/TMPRODB88619984-U/oauth2/token